sanik0300/iheart/README.md

-I added night theme and functional notifications for foreground playback
+This time I added behaviour to avoid current music playback and outcoming calls